US to open embassy in Jerusalem in May

 Jerusalem contains sites sacred to the three major monotheistic faiths - Judaism, Islam and Christianity - and Israeli sovereignty over the city has never been recognised internationally.

-President Trump's initial announcement in December overturned a long-standing US policy, and led to near-universal condemnation from the international community.

-Within days, a UN resolution was passed declaring any decisions regarding the status of the city "null and void" and insisting on is cancellation.
+Within days of President Trump's declaration, a UN resolution was passed declaring any decisions regarding the status of the city "null and void" and insisting on its cancellation.
 It was backed by 128 states, with 35 abstaining and nine voting against.

-Why is the May date significant?
+Why is the latest announcement significant?

 Last month, US Vice-President Mike Pence told the Israeli parliament that the move would occur sometime before the end of 2019.